mitre-ace-direct/ace-direct/iam/README.md

     * Repeat above for all agent usernames.
     * Repeat above for the `manager` and `supervisor` users, but use the success URL: [https://portal.domain.com/ManagementPortal](https://portal.domain.com/ManagementPortal).

 1. Take note of the `oam.adminid` value and `oam.admin_pwd_file` values in `/root/iam/config/config.json`.
 You will need these values to configure your ACE Direct Node server.
-The configuration file is `~ace-direct/dat/config.json` and the variables are `openam.user` and `openam.password`.
+The configuration file is `~/ace-direct/dat/config.json` and the variables are `openam.user` and `openam.password`.
 The ACE Direct Management Portal needs this to maintain agent info.

-### NGINX Configuration
+### NGINX configuration

 In ACE Direct, OpenAM is hidden behind NGINX.
-For this installation of OpenAM, you will need this exact entry in the `/etc/nginx/nginx.conf` file of your NGINX server:
+For this installation of OpenAM, you will need this new entry in the `/etc/nginx/nginx.conf` file of your NGINX server:

 ```bash
 location /ace {